aws-samples/aws-dbs-refarch-datalake/README.md

 > # Due to repeated requests from users for a better interface.
 This content has been moved to GitBooks.
-Please visit to https://aws-reference-architectures.gitbook.io/datalake/ for latest architecture.
+Please visit https://aws-reference-architectures.gitbook.io/datalake/ for latest architecture.
 This github repository shall be refreshed periodically.

 ---
 description: >-